logzio/logz-docs/_source/user-guide/accounts/pci-dds.md

 ##### Vetting the regex pattern

-Support will walk you through the steps of creating an appropriate regex pattern and specifying which fields to apply it to.
-The expression will need to be tested to verify that it doesn't interfere with the account’s normal operation and log ingestion and might take several iterations.
+Support will get in touch to process your request.
+You'll be asked to submit an appropriate regex pattern and specify which fields to apply it to.

+Logz.io Support will test the regex expression to verify that it doesn't interfere with the account’s normal operation and log ingestion.
+This might take several iterations.

+Logiz.io Support cannot intervene with the creation of the appropriate regex pattern for reasons of liability.
+{:.info-box.note}

 ##### Activate/Deactivate PCI compliance